san-kumar/laravel-crud/docs/guide/index.md

 ### Index page

-Laravel crud can generate nested CRUDs.
-For example, you can generate a CRUD for customers > tickets > replies by simply
+Laravel-crud can generate nested CRUDs.
+For example, you can generate CRUD for customers > tickets > replies by simply
 running:

 ```bash